hathawayj/polars_challenge/README.md

 ### Challenge request

-- [ ] Make a private fork of this repo.
+- [ ] Make a private copy of this template repo.
 - [ ] Invite the GitHub user `hathawayj` to your repo as an admin.
 - [ ] Complete the challenge by using the Polars and your choice of plotting package.
 - [ ] Save your .py script and images to your repository.